-Keynote by Ros Schwartz Annie Montaut, Daniel Hahn, Jean-Claude Perrier, Jenny Bhatt, Kalpana Raina, Margit Walsø, N. Kalyan Raman, Pariksith Singh, Priya Sarukkai Chabria, Ranjita Biswas, Rohini Chowdhury, Ravi Singh, Ros Schwartz and Saket Suman moderated by Arunava Sinha
+Keynote by Ros Schwartz Annie Montaut, Daniel Hahn, Jean-Claude Perrier, Jenny Bhatt, Kalpana Raina, Margit Walsø, N. Kalyan Raman, Pariksith Singh, Priya Sarukkai Chabria, Ranjita Biswas, Rohini Chowdhury, Ravi Singh, Ros Schwartz, Saket Suman and Shahnaz Habib moderated by Arunava Sinha

 A plethora of international awards recognising translations and the growing interest of readers has led to a boom in the business of translations.
 This discussion will engage with perennial questions of whether translation can capture the depth of literature and culture, and the role translators play in discovering stories from around the world.

 Anish Chandy, Bobby Bedi, François Pernot, Leeladhar Mandloi, Neelesh Misra, Smriti Kiran, Vikrant Mathur and Yogesh Dashrath in conversation with Vani Tripathi Tikoo

 Publishing is one of the most ancient industries and yet constantly adapting to modern platforms of storytelling.
 It is essential to discuss the emergent revenue streams for content generated across genres how they support and sustain each other.
 A distinguished panel will also discuss the issues of privacy and piracy in content consumption.

 Presented by Storytel Book Launch: Corridor of Books by Prakriti Ranjan Goswami, launch by Vani Tripathi Tikoo